SimonDosda/SimonDosda.github.io/_drafts/2021-06-23-blog-github-pages-3-content.markdown

 To do so, create a new file `projects.markdown` in the root folder.

-The first thing to do is to fill up the *Front Matter* metadata (the part in between dashes).
+The first thing to do is filling up the *Front Matter* metadata (the part in between dashes).

 In our case, we indicate for the page a title and permalink of `projects`.